The-going/evlproject/content/core/user-api/semaphore/_index.md

 int evl_new_sem_any(struct evl_sem *sem, int clockfd, init initval,  const char *fmt, ...)
 {{< /proto >}}

-This call creates a new semaphore, returning a file descriptor representing the new object upon success.
+This call creates a semaphore, returning a file descriptor representing the new object upon success.
 This is the generic call form; for creating a semaphore with common pre-defined settings, see [evl_new_sem()}({{% relref "#evl_new_sem" %}}).